isha0003/Skin-Lesion-Detection/README.md

 - We have analyzed the classification accuracy of the Machine Learning algorithms and Convolutional Neural Network and CNN architechture MobileNet.
 - The proposed work helps early identification of seven classes of skin disease and can be validated and treated appropriately by medical practitioners.

-# Pushing Changes
-- Fork or make a new branch.
-Create a pull request to main.